AML GP60 electronics / DCC install

 • test for DC direction, and complete wiring to track pickups, adding in a polyswitch to EACH track pickup wire (4 total) (reverse track pickup connections if wrong)

-Table 6 - J1 and J2 wiring in order - green is what needs to be connected to my Titan
+Table 6 - J1 and J2 wiring in order - green is what needs to be connected, yellow is optional

 "J" GP60 motherboard